Skip to main content

 The course aims to give basic knowledge on how to write programs in Python.
 The course consists of the following parts:

-• Python syntax: variables, data types, functions and modules.
+• Python-syntax: variables, data types, function, moduler

-• File management, reading, converting and writing of data.
+• File management, reading, converting and writing of data

-• Version management with git.
+• Version control with git

-• Program testing with pytest.
+• Program testing

 Intended learning outcomes